-Numurkah Primary School monitors and evaluates the effectiveness of the actions it takes to reduce or remove risks to child safety; more information can be found in the school's risk assessment register.
+Patterson River Secondary College monitors and evaluates the effectiveness of the actions it takes to reduce or remove risks to child safety, more information can be found in the college's school council documentation.

-Listening to, communicating with and empowering children
+Listening to children

-Numurkah Primary School has developed a safe, inclusive and supportive environment that involves and communicates with children, young people and their parents/carers.
+Patterson River Secondary College has developed a safe, inclusive and supportive environment that involves and communicates with children, young people and their parents/carers.
 We encourage child and parent/carer involvement and engagement that informs safe school operations and builds the capability of children and parents/carers to understand their rights and their responsibilities.
 Our school is committed to supporting and encouraging students to use their voice to raise and share their concerns with a trusted adult at any time of need.
-Students can access information on how to report abuse at reception and the Wellbeing office.
+Students can access information on how to report abuse at a number of locations including reception, Compass, website, coordinators offices and the school's website.